-Redington is thirty-nine, a “veteran” by competitive racing standards, though he has a baby-face compared to the grisly-looking mustachioed mushers of decades past, those whose faces turned crusty with icicles by the checkpoint.
+Redington is thirty-nine, a “veteran” by competitive racing standards, though he has a baby face compared to the grisly-looking mustachioed mushers of decades past, those whose beards turned crusty with icicles by the checkpoint.
 A father of two, he has an innocent smile and kind eyes that crinkle at the corners.
 Pulled this year by a pair of brothers – Henry and Senior – Redington’s towline of dogs come from two different kennels: his and his fathers.
 “I feel honored to have some of my dad’s dogs on my team,” he said.
 “It’s going to be the best of our two kennels combined.”

 Ryan’s grandfather, Joe Redington, Sr., is known as the “Father of the Iditarod” for starting the race in 1973.
 Born on the Chisholm Trail in Dust Bowl-era Oklahoma, it seemed only fitting that another storied route in Alaska would help seal his legacy.
-The National Historic Iditarod Trail is the only Congressionally-designated trail in the state, and largely due to Redington’s advocacy.
+The National Historic Iditarod Trail is the only Congressionally-designated trail in the state, largely due to Redington’s advocacy.
 The winter passage had been used by Iñupiat, Athabascan, and Yup’ik families long before territorial settlers ever arrived.
 But in Redington’s mind, the trail belonged to “the old-timers”– early prospectors who once relied on mushing to mine Indigenous lands for gold.
-He also saw the preservation of the path as a way to save an Alaska Native tradition: dog-sledding.
+He also saw the preservation of the path as a way to save dog-sledding, an Alaska Native tradition.
 The way he told it, dog teams were dwindling in the villages he visited, and he blamed it on the arrival of snowmobiles.
-Recognizing this history, he dreamt up an epic long-distance race that drew early skepticism as to whether he could pull it off – the first Iditarod that promised big prize money for anyone tough enough to endure days of below-zero terrain unreachable by any road.
+Recognizing this history, he dreamt up an epic long-distance race that drew early skepticism as to whether he could pull it off at all – the first Iditarod that promised big prize money for anyone tough enough to endure days of below-zero terrain unreachable by any road.

-Only five Native mushers have taken home the top Iditarod prize across five decades: Carl Hungtington (Athabascan) in 1974; Emmitt Peters, the “Yukon Fox” (Athabascan) in 1975; Jerry Riley (Athabascan) in 1976; John Baker (Iñupiaq) in 2011; and Pete Kaiser (Yup’ik) in 2019.
+Only five Alaska Native mushers have taken home the top Iditarod prize across five decades: Carl Hungtington (Athabascan) in 1974; Emmitt Peters, the “Yukon Fox” (Athabascan) in 1975; Jerry Riley (Athabascan) in 1976; John Baker (Iñupiaq) in 2011; and Pete Kaiser (Yup’ik) in 2019.

 In many ways, Indigenous participation in the 50th Iditarod bears little resemblance to the early 1970s when Native mushers represented roughly a third of all racers.
 Today they make up less than ten percent.
 Out of 49 people who started out on the Iditarod Trail this year, four Alaska Native mushers entered the race including Redington, Kaiser, Richie Diehl (Dena’ina Athabascan), and Apayauq Reitan (Iñupiaq).

 The sled-dog competition, meanwhile, has surged to become a $5 million event attracting multinational corporate sponsors and its own brand of cryptocurrency.
-A revision of rules and fancier equipment has also intensified the human endurance of the competition.
+A revision of rules and fancier equipment has also intensified the human endurance of the race.
 What once took twenty days to complete is now done in as few as seven.
 Such changes have elevated long-distance mushing into what one Canadian racer called “a rich man’s sport.”
-But it would be far too simplistic to suggest that these financial realities alone explain why fewer Native racers are entering the Iditarod.
+But it would be far too simplistic to suggest that these financial realities alone explain why fewer Natives are entering the Iditarod.

 While dog mushing may be what has kept Indigenous Peoples of the North alive for generations, in the last half-century, Alaska Native life has been one of navigating staggering loss – of dogs lost to technology and carbon consumption; of land lost to colonization and over-extraction; of family and friends lost to depression and violence; and of lifeways lost to rising sea levels and melting permafrost.
-For Native mushers, the Iditarod is at once a vital exercise in not losing; of not vanishing – of resisting erasure across a thousand frozen miles in some of the least accessible areas because of sled dogs, the irreplaceable companion that has sustained Indigenous life despite everything.
+For Native mushers then, the Iditarod is a vital exercise in not losing; of not vanishing – of resisting erasure across a thousand frozen miles in some of the least accessible areas because of sled dogs, the irreplaceable companion that has sustained Indigenous life despite everything.
 They turn up at the end, still here.